Skip to main content

 Time to read min

-Refinancing your car means replacing your current auto loan with a new one.
-The new loan pays off your original loan, and you begin making monthly payments on the new loan.
-The application process for refinancing doesn't take much time, and many lenders can make determinations quickly.
-Still, there are things to consider before taking the plunge.
+Refinancing your car means applying for a new auto loan that would replace your existing one.
+If approved, the new loan pays off your original loan, and you begin making monthly payments on the new loan.
+The application process for refinancing generally doesn't take much time, and many lenders can make determinations quickly.
+Still, there are things you may want to consider before taking the plunge.

-How to refinance a car loan in 5 steps
+How to refinance a car loan in five steps

-It may be helpful to do some preparation to determine if you should refinance your car loan.
-The process may vary slightly according to the lender but knowing the basic steps can help prepare you for what comes next.
+The process may vary slightly according to the lender but knowing some basic steps can help prepare you for what comes next.

 1. Decide if refinancing makes sense for you

-Refinancing your auto loan could reduce your monthly payment or lower the overall amount you pay in interest.
-However, this might not be possible if any of the following factors apply to you:
+Refinancing your auto loan could lower your monthly car payment, help pay off your car faster if you choose a shorter loan term or lower your interest rate.
+However, refinancing might not be possible if any of the following factors apply to you:

-• You're behind on your payments: Any late payments on your existing loan or other credit problems could eliminate the possibility of qualifying for a loan with better terms.
+• You're behind on your payments: Any late payments on your existing loan or other credit problems could eliminate the possibility of qualifying for a loan that could have better terms.

 • You owe more than your car is worth: Securing favorable loan terms could prove problematic if the balance on your loan is greater than the value of your vehicle.